herotechcourse/kotlin-lotto-precourse/README.md

 ---

 ### 1. Enter Purchase Amount
-- [ ] Users can input the total purchase amount.
+- [x] Users input a total purchase amount to buy tickets. : `Money`
-- [ ] The amount must be a **positive integer** and **a multiple of 1,000**.
+- [x] The amount must be a **positive integer** and **a multiple of 1,000**.
+- [x] Validation and calculation logic is encapsulated in the `Money` class.
-- [ ] If the input is less than 1,000, not a number, or not divisible by 1,000, an error message is shown and the user is prompted again.
+- [X] Throws an error, If the input is less than 1,000, not a number, or not divisible by 1,000, an error message is shown and the user is prompted again.
   - Error format: `[ERROR] Invalid purchase amount.`

 ---